schrodingersbox/landing_cat/README.md

 ## TODO

-* Add 404s to /landing_cat/experiments/show
+* As needed
+    * Mailer for new leads
+    * Export leads in CSV
     * Capture user agent for leads
-* Mailer for new leads?

-* Rake task to externalize view files, like Devise
+    * Rails generator to externalize view files, like Devise

-* Add page param to identify template to use
+    * Add page attribute to identify template to use
     * Support more than 2 hypotheses - add a few more?  or text field entry?

 * Improve admin rendering
   * Add page and campaign to /admin/leads/show